Choose from a category of what we have to offer

 For Rifles with an aluminum stock bedding block such as

-Sendero or H-S Precision.1.
-Barrel diagnostic.
+Sendero or H-S Precision.

-2. epoxy bed the aluminum bedding block and float barrel
+epoxy bed the aluminum bedding block and float barrel

 3. Re-crown the barrel with an 11 degree counter-bore style crown.